Learning for life, striving for excellence!

 Teaching and Learning

-Each class teacher is responsible for the mathematics in their class in consultation with and with guidance from the mathematics subject leader.
 With the exception of EYFS each class organises a daily lesson of between 45 and 60 minutes for mathematics.
 EYFS ensure the children learn through a mixture of adult led activities and child initiated activities both inside and outside of the classroom.